offbyone/ideas/content/old/general-thoughts/week-so-far-in-review.md

 slug: week-so-far-in-review
 status: draft

-Well, it\'s been a hell of a week so far.
-Let\'s see what the tally is at:
+Well, it's been a hell of a week so far.
+Let's see what the tally is at:

 One(1) busted clutch master cylinder. \$232 later\...

 One(1) buggered up foot.
-It\'s been hurting for two weeks.
+It's been hurting for two weeks.
 Shitty, that.

 One(1) ripped, nice, driving glove.